Data Warehouse

 NOTE: If you’re familiar with Vector, vwload is Vector’s native utility to load data in parallel into Vector — it’s one of the fastest ways to get data into Vector. vwload currently supports a local filesystem or HDFS for reading input files.
 With the Spark Vector loader, you can directly load from filesystems such as S3, Windows Azure Storage Blob, Azure Data Lake, and others.
 Secondly, you also can achieve parallelization within the same file since Spark automatically partitions a single file across multiple workers for a high degree of read parallelism.
 With vwload, you need to split the files manually and provide the splits as input to vwload.
 A third benefit of using the Spark loader is that it selects the file partitions based on the number of machine cores which makes the data loading scale with the number of cores even with a single input file. vwload scales with more cores too, but you need to increase the number of source input files to see this benefit.

-Step 1: Access to a Vector instance
+Step 1: Access to a Vector Instance

 Go ahead and spin up a Vector instance using the Vector Community Edition on the AWS Marketplace.
 For this demonstration, we recommend launching the instance in the US East Region (N. Virginia) and specifying at least a m4.4xlarge instance (8 physical cores).